Topological classification of generic real meromorphic functions: Introduction

 \section{Introduction}

-The main object of study in the present paper is the Hurwitz space $\mathbb{R} H$ of real meromorphic functions.
+The main object of study in the present paper is the Hurwitz space $\mathbb{R}H$ of real meromorphic functions on compact surfaces.
 Its structure is substantially more complicated than that of the classical Hurwitz space $H$ of complex meromorphic functions.
-The latter space consists of pairs $(P,f)$ where $P$ is a complex algebraic curve, i.e., a compact orientable Riemann surface and $f: P \to \ov {\mathbb{C}}$ is a meromorphic function, i.e., a holomorphic map to the Riemann sphere.
+The latter space consists of pairs $(P,f)$ where $P$ is a complex algebraic curve, i.e., a compact orientable Riemann surface and $f:P\rightarrow\ov {\mathbb{C}}$ is a meromorphic function, i.e., a holomorphic map to the Riemann sphere.
+Each point $(P,f)$ may be described by polynomial equations with complex coefficients providing a natural topology to the space $H$.

 In applications one often encounters generic meromorphic functions, i.e., functions forming a dense subset $H^{0}\subset H$ which is stable with respect to arbitrary small perturbations of functions.
 For complex meromorphic functions, $H^{0}$ consists of functions with all simple {critical values}.
 In other words, $H^{0}$ contains all functions $f$ whose branchings are of second order and such that the images of all branchings under $f$ are pairwise distinct, i.e., the critical values of $f$ are simple.